Today, there are over 7,000 languages spoken in the world.

 This can only be done if the agency has proofreaders and editors on-board who are experts in the subject matter.
-Only then can they ensure the translations make sense in the context they’re written for.
-This process ensures all translation projects are done with no mistakes.
+Only then can they ensure the translations make sense within the context for which they are written.
+This process ensures all translation projects are completed with no mistakes.

 They Should Have Years of Experience

 Newcomers to the industry aren’t necessarily bad at what they do.
 However, they won’t have the years of experience that other seasoned experts have that enable them to run a streamlined business.

 Also, the more experience an agency has, the more time they’ve had to smooth out any issues they’ve run into with particular types of translations.
 For instance, if there are tricky technical terms (such as mathematical formulas and matrices), then they’ll have figured out what the best translations are to use for them to avoid issues for you.

 Take a look at what their experience is in as well.

 For example, are they well-versed in a wide range of several languages?
 Or do they only specialise in a few?
 Either is fine, just make sure the agency is well-versed in the language you desire.